-The Australian spring starts on September 1 and ends on November 30, heralding the arrival of summer.
+The Australian spring starts on September 1 and ends on November 30, which heralds the arrival of summer.
 The seasons are the opposite from places in the Northern Hemisphere like in North America and Europe.

-It’s a season of generally fine weather although late spring could bring cyclones, and wind and rain, to parts of the northern regions of Queensland, Western Australia and the Northern Territory, when the northern wet season begins around late October.
+Spring has generally fine weather although late in the season you may get cyclones, wind, and rain to parts of the northern regions of Queensland, western Australia, and the Northern Territory.
+The northern wet season begins around late October.

-Also note that in the desert heart of Australia, daytime temperatures could be very hot and nighttime temperatures exceedingly cold; and in northern Australia, the seasons are more appropriately divided into two seasons: the wet and the dry.
+Also note that in the desert heart of Australia, daytime temperatures can be very hot and nighttime temperatures can skew exceedingly cold; and in northern Australia, the seasons are more appropriately divided into two seasons: the wet and the dry.

-Elsewhere in Australia, with the earth waking up from its winter slumber, spring sprinkles the fields and gardens with the blossoms of the season.
+Elsewhere in Australia, with the earth waking up from its winter slumber, blooms dot the fields and gardens with coming of spring.

 Among the New South Wales springtime flower festivals are the Tulip Time Festival in Bowral in the Southern Highlands, Lilac City Festival in Goulburn, Australian Springtime Flora Festival in Kariong near Gosford, Jacaranda Festival in Grafton, and Leura Garden Festival in the Blue Mountains.

-In Victoria the Tesselaar Tulip Festival takes place at a working tulip farm some 40 kilometres east of Melbourne, while at the Royal Botanic Gardens Cranbourne, the Wildflower Festival is another drawcard for visitors.
+In Victoria, the Tesselaar Tulip Festival takes place at a working tulip farm about 25 miles east of Melbourne, while at the Royal Botanic Gardens Cranbourne, the Wildflower Festival is a huge draw for visitors.

 Queensland has its Carnival of Flowers in Toowoomba and Tasmania has two tulip festivals, one at Hobart's Royal Tasmanian Botanical Gardens and another at Wynyard northwest of Launceston.

-Interestingly, there is no one Australian public holiday celebrated nationally on the same day in the spring season.
+Interestingly, there is not an Australian public holiday celebrated nationally on the same day in the spring season.

-Labor Day is in October in the Australian Capital Territory, New South Wales and South Australia, but not in the other Australian states and the Northern Territory where Labor Day or its equivalent is held on other dates in other seasons.
+Labor Day is in October in the Australian Capital Territory, New South Wales, and South Australia.
+Meanwhile, other Australian states and the Northern Territory celebrate Labor Day or its equivalent in other seasons.

-The Queen's Birthday holiday in honor of Queen Elizabeth II takes place in the spring in Western Australia but in winter in other states and in the two major mainland territories.
+The Queen's Birthday holiday in honor of Queen Elizabeth II takes place in the spring in Western Australia but in winter in other states and major mainland territories.
 In actuality, her birthday is April 21.

 In northern Tasmania, Recreation Day is a public holiday in November.